spillz/minepy/README.rst

 Code

-Copyright (C) 2014 by Damien Moore are licensed GPLv3
+Copyright (C) 2014 by Damien Moore and licensed GPLv3

     This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by